KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

     - Limiter bus gain (runtime):
       - Red when limiting is active (bus gain < 1.0), accompanied by “LIMITER ACTIVE”.
       - Peak line turns red when the measured pre‑limit peak exceeds threshold (headroom alone was insufficient).
-    - Crowd attenuation snapshot:
-      - Shows current vs target attenuation, start count, loud threshold, per-extra/max dB, attack/release, and loud-channel count.
-      - When attenuation is active, the line turns red and “CROWD ATTENUATION ACTIVE” appears.
   - DirectSound (DS backend active)
     - Fixed headroom (dB).
-    - Dynamic attenuation (current dB):
-      - Red when any attenuation is applied (> 0 dB), accompanied by “ATTENUATION ACTIVE”.
-    - Start@loud count and loud volume threshold (what counts as “loud”).
-    - Per‑extra/max dB (strength/cap).
-    - Attack/release (smoothing).
-    - Loud channels vs non‑music channels:
-      - Red when the number of loud channels exceeds the start count (dynamic attenuation likely to engage).

 Interpreting red indicators

-- SDL: Red peak/bus‑gain lines or the crowd‑attenuation line (“CROWD ATTENUATION ACTIVE”) mean protection is ducking the mix — consider increasing SoundHeadroomDb, lowering SoundLimiterThreshold, or adjusting SoundSDLDyn* if this happens frequently.
+- SDL: Red peak/bus‑gain lines mean the limiter is catching peaks — consider increasing SoundHeadroomDb or lowering SoundLimiterThreshold if this happens frequently.
-- DS: Red dynamic‑attenuation or loud‑channel lines mean global ducking is in effect or imminent — consider increasing SoundHeadroomDb, reducing SoundDSDynStartCount, or adjusting SoundDSDynDbPerExtra/MaxDb.
+- DS: Only fixed headroom is reported; use SoundHeadroomDb and SoundHeadroomEnabled to tune how conservative the mix should be.